Latest version of the app available: 5.4.1

 If you haven’t created any apps yet, you’ll find an empty page without any apps displayed.
 Press the plus icon in the top right corner of the page to create a new app.
 You can create more than one app, and there is not a limit to the number of branded apps you can create, but Docebo recommends creating one branded app for each subdomain you have.
 For those using Docebo’s Extended Enterprise app, you can create a specific app for each subdomain.
 You need one token per app if you publish multiple apps for your subdomains.

 For further information about tokens, refer to the next paragraph.
 If you have enough tokens to proceed, press Continue.
-If you need more tokens in order to continue creating your app, you can select Get Tokens, which will open the Communication Center.
-When you reach the Communication Center, contact your Customer Experience Manager, requesting him or her to provide you with new tokens.
+If you need more tokens in order to continue creating your app, you can select Get Tokens, which will open the Help Center.
+When you reach the Help Center, contact your Account Manager, requesting them to provide you with new tokens.

 Then, in the Email field, insert the email address of who manages the application store in your company.
 You can only insert one email address into this field.
 Docebo suggests inserting a mailing list address, so that all of the people involved can be notified and directly receive updates.
 When ready, select Create & Edit.
 In the page that will open once you’ve created your new app, you have to fill in the different sections to create the build.
 For further information, refer to the following sections in this article.